-13. Pension contributions in the above tables relate to average scheme contribution rates and not an individual pension pot.
-Uniformed staff are

-- members of the Firefighters Pension Scheme (FFPS), all other senior officers are members of the Local Government Scheme (LGPS). - 14.
+- 14. Pension contributions in the above tables relate to average scheme contribution rates and not an individual pension pot.
+Uniformed staff are members of the Firefighters Pension Scheme (FFPS), all other senior officers are members of the Local Government Scheme (LGPS). - 15.
 The majority of the Benefit in Kind relates to the provision of cars.
-In 2019/20, due to their continuous duty system (and the requirement to be able to respond to emergencies) the taxable benefit was significantly lower for uniformed staff than for non-uniformed staff.
+Due to their continuous duty system (and the requirement to be able to respond to emergencies) the taxable benefit is significantly lower for uniformed staff than for non-uniformed staff.
 The actual cost to the Authority is very similar.